Originality of work

-EurAsia Academic Publishing Group encourages Authors to share their data and upload raw data and datasets to open data repositories on formal acceptance of their article for publication.
+EAPG encourages Authors to share their data and upload raw data and datasets to open data repositories for publication.
 We do not stipulate a particular repository but encourage Authors to find a suitable repository by visiting http://www.re3data.org/.

 For full details of the policy around reuse of work, please take a look at our Rights and Permissions information.

-Placing a pre-submission version of an article on a pre-prints server and/or publishing and presenting research as a poster does not constitute prior or duplicate publication.
+Placing a pre-submission version of an article on a pre-prints server and/or publishing and presenting research as a poster is not considered as duplicate publication.